trois-six/terraform-provider-smc/README.md

 # Terraform Provider SMC

-This is the Stormshield SMC Terraform Prodiver.
-It allows you to manage your Stormshield SMC configuration using Terraform.
+This is the Stormshield SMC Terraform Provider.
+It allows to manage your Stormshield SMC configuration using Terraform.

 ## Requirements